Closed Resource Loop

 Eliminate Waste

-Epson is working toward zero emissions by reducing generated business waste and recycling.
+Epson is working toward zero emissions by reducing generated business waste and using recycled materials.

 Wastes are generated in our production processes, offices, and operations.
 Wherever possible, we reduce, reuse, and recycle these wastes on-site.
 Plastic runners from molding processes are recycled, for example.
 The remaining wastes, including valuable wastes, are recycled by a contractor.
 We carefully sort and separate wastes and select the best available recycling methods and contractors for each type.
 We will continue to reduce wastes and to work for general improvement in waste processing methods, including by allying with recyclers.